ibm-cloud-docs/email-delivery/FAQs.md

 {: #how-use-own-email-server}
 {: faq}

-Contact [support](/docs/get-support?topic=get-support-using-avatar#getting-support) to request an exemption to open port 25 so you can host your own email server.
+Contact [support](/docs/account?topic=account-using-avatar) to request an exemption to open port 25 so you can host your own email server.

 ## How do I get help from SendGrid?
 {: #how-get-help-sendgrid}
 {: faq}

 Log in to your [SendGrid account](https://support.sendgrid.com/hc/en-us) and submit a support request.
+If you can't log in, see [How to Contact SendGrid support if you cannot log in to your account](https://support.sendgrid.com/hc/en-us/articles/38768657868187-How-to-Contact-SendGrid-support-if-you-cannot-log-in-to-your-account){: external}.

 ## Where can I find the Terms of Service for SendGrid and Twilio?
 {: #where-sendgrid-tos}
 {: faq}

-For the Terms of Service for SendGrid and Twilio, see [Twilio Terms of Service](https://www.twilio.com/legal/tos).
+For the Terms of Service for SendGrid and Twilio, see [Twilio Terms of Service](https://www.twilio.com/legal/tos){: external}.

 ## Where can I find more information about SendGrid?
 {: #where-more-information-sendgrid}